-We begin this segment of differences in the equipment between softball and baseball with the main differences between the types of bats used for both sports.
-While looking from afar the bats used for both sports look exactly the same, when you look a little bit closer there are some differences.
-The main one is the material that the bats are made from – in professional baseball a bat has to be made from wood but in professional softball bats are usually made from composite materials, sometimes alloy (aluminum) and rarely from wood.
+We begin this segment of differences in the equipment between these two great sports with the main differences between the types of bats used for both sports.
+While looking from afar bats used for both sports look the same, but when you look a little bit closer there are some distinctions.
+The main one is the material that the bats are made from – in professional baseball a bat has to be made from wood but in professional softball bats are usually made from composite materials, sometimes alloy (aluminum), and rarely from wood.

-The second difference is the length of the bats.
-Baseball ones can be up to 42in in length and the softball bats up to 34in.
+The second distinction is the length of the bats.
+Baseball ones can be up to 42 inches in length and the softball bats up to 34in.

-There is a limit on weight also, but it is not a big one – 5 ounces.
+There is a weight limit also, but it is not a big one – 5 ounces.
 Baseball bats can weigh 33 ounces and softball ones up to 38 ounces.

-Barrel diameter is another small difference.
+Barrel diameter is another small variety.
 Baseball bats range from 2 1/4″ to 2 3/4″ in diameter and the softball ones usually being 2 1/4″.

-Both the softball and baseball hitters use same type of bats for their preferred playing style.
+Both the baseball and softball hitters use the same type of bats for their preferred playing style.
 Contact hitters prefer a lighter, balanced bat, while power hitters favor a more end-loaded, heavier bat.

 Secondly, the weight is different.
-Softball weights from 6.25 to 7.00 ounces and the baseball weights from 9.00 to 9.25 ounces.
-So, softball is much larger and heavier then the regulation baseball.
+Softball weights from 6.25 to 7.00 ounces and baseball weights from 9.00 to 9.25 ounces.
+So, softball is much larger and heavier than regulation baseball.

-Because the ball size is different (softball being bigger), the design of the gloves for softball and baseball can’t be the same.
+Because the ball size is different (softball being bigger), the design of the gloves for these two sports can’t be the same.
 Softball gloves have a much deeper pocket because of the larger ball while baseball ones have a smaller one and because of that we also see that the wall is different between the two types of gloves.
 Also, there is a slight size difference between the two.

 But, if you are just starting to play softball there is no problem in trying to use the baseball glove (if you happen to have one) at the very beginning if you can’t afford a quality softball glove.